dmgeurts/getcert_paloalto/README.md

 7. Logs all output to `/var/log/pan_instcert.log`.

 ### Script options
+Run pan_getcert without sudo, doing so may block access to your keytab and then ipa-getcert can't authenticate to IPA.
+It will test for and run ipa-getcert with sudo privileges.

 pan_getcert uses the following options:
 ```
 Usage: pan_getcert [-hv] -c CERT_CN [-n CERT_NAME] [-Y] [OPTIONS] FQDN